 Contact tracing

 MazeMap has developed a contact tracing solution, which allows students to check into a location when they arrive for their class.
 This way, their movement around the building can be tracked, and a record can be kept of everyone they have been in contact with.
-If someone tests positive for COVID-19, then the university can reach out to fellow classmates to let them know they need to go into self-quarantine.
+If someone tests positive for COVID-19, then the university/college can reach out to fellow classmates to let them know they need to go into self-quarantine.

 Set-up a contactless help-desk